 Until recently her career in medicine and her career in writing ran parallel to each other.
-But when her niece was born with a perforated anus, one completely non-functioning kidney and one that was doomed to fail, a tethered spine and a heart condition called Wolfe Parkinson White, the lines between her careers began to blend.
+But when her niece was born with multiple congenital anomalies called VATER syndrome including a perforated anus, kidney failure, a tethered spine and a heart condition called Wolfe Parkinson White, the lines between her careers began to blend.

 Following a particularly long admission when her niece was hospitalized for almost an entire year, Marie formulated the idea of creating a series of books dedicated to children with serious and life-threatening illnesses.
 These books will be interesting and easy to relate to, lighthearted enough to entertain, and will be respectful of the limited concentration time that seriously ill children can devote to reading.

 Marie is a mother, an aunt and a grandmother.
-She received her Master’s Degree in Literature and Writing from Western New Mexico University and lives in Tampa, Florida with one dog and three cats.
+She received her Master’s Degree in Literature and Writing from Western New Mexico University and lives in Tampa, Florida with one dog, three cats and seven fish.